jimsimonz/ContextualSplashBug/README.md

 # ContextualSplashBug

-Project to demo black screen in VR preview over link
+Project to repro black screen in VR preview over link

 - Enable airlink and link to Quest